CDLUC3/dmsp_aws_prototype/README.md

      \__,_|/_/    \_| '__/|_| |_|_____|_'__/     |_| |_|
                     |_|

-This repository manages the infrastructure for the DMPHub metadata repository
+This repository manages the infrastructure for the DMPHub metadata repository.
+It works in conjunction with the [dmp-hub-sam repository](https://github.com/CDLUC3/dmp-hub-sam) which contains the source code for all lambdas as well as the infrastructure defintions for the Lambdas and API Gateway (using AWS SAM), and the [dmp-hub-ecs repository](https://github.com/CDLUC3/dmp-hub-ecs) which hosts the Rails application that is built and deployed by this repository's CodePipeline.

 <img src="architecture-v4.png?raw=true">